These are my personal childhood memories of Sedgefield -its early village life.

 Walter Francis Muller came from Mossel Bay where he was born on 21 September 1907. d 11th July 1989 He married Constance Charlotte Robertson who was born on 8 January 1912. d 31st July 1975 granddaughter of William Robertson b 1834.
 (This is the very William Robertson who illegally built a yellowwood beach cottage near the Swartvlei campsite in the 1800's - my note.)
 The Mullers are buried at the Robertson Cemetery, Eastbrook. (from the late Wynne Humphries' notes)

-The Anchor Tea Garden, owned by Walter Muller, was situated where Forest Lodge is today.
+Walter Muller owned Mullers Motel.
+It also had a tea garden and was situated where Forest Lodge is today.
 Many know about the monkey on the pole, but perhaps not so well known is the fact that Walter Muller sold newspapers from a lean to on the side of the cottage.

 He always drove Buicks.
 At one stage he owned the original Karawater after Jack Robertson had sold it.He used to launch his fishing boat from the poles standing at Leeukoppie at Gerickes Point, on cart rails.
 The boat was later washed away in heavy seas.
-He was quite an athlete and once won a bet to run against a horse which had a bragging owner at Swartvlei eat humble pie!
+He was quite an athlete and once won a bet to run against a horse which had the bragging owner, Sparrie Barnard, eating humble pie!